MikeS2058/study-advanced-csharp/.junie/guidelines.md

 - The solution targets specific .NET and C# versions; ensure your changes compile under these settings.
 - Use Windows-style paths in examples and scripts.
 - Review project-specific `.editorconfig` and `.csproj` settings for additional constraints.

+## 11) AITransfer Template Synchronization

+**Important for AI Assistants**: This repository maintains reusable AI configuration templates in the `AITransfer/` directory.

+When you modify **this file** (`.junie/guidelines.md`) or other configuration files (`.github/copilot-instructions.md`, `.editorconfig`, `.gitignore`, `.gitattributes`, `global.json`), you **must also update** the corresponding template file in `AITransfer/`.

+### Synchronization Process

+1. Copy the updated file to `AITransfer/` directory
+2. Replace project-specific values with placeholders (e.g., project names → `[ProjectName]`, versions → `[VERSION]`)
+3. Keep patterns, standards, and best practices unchanged
+4. Commit both the active file and template file together

+**Why?** The `AITransfer/` directory is copied to new repositories.
+Outdated templates mean new projects start with old standards.

+See `AITransfer/README.md` section "🔄 Keeping AITransfer Templates Synchronized" for detailed workflow.